CheyenneMDavid/Just-Cakes/README.md

 ___

 ## Features:
-- ### Signup handled by use of allauth.
+- Gallery to browse a gallery of cakes.
+- Registration with signup.
-- ### Automated creation of a customer account upon signup.
+- Ability to create a customer profile.
-  - When a user signs up, an associated account is created and linked to them.
-  - Initially, only the username and password are created, prompting the users to "Complete Your Profile" by adding additional details at their convenience.
+- Ability to update and delete customer profiles.
+- Ability to write reviews, comment on reviews, and delete reviews.
+- Ability to add cake images and details via the Django admin.

 ## List of Applications in product.
-- Core
 - Customer Accounts
 - Cakes
-- Orders
 - Reviews
+- Core (Dormant until further development)
+- Orders (Dormant until further development)
 ___